robertseaton/robertseaton.github.com/_posts/2014-01-20-human-expertise-and-memory-machines.markdown

 ---
 title: "Human Expertise and Memory Machines"
 layout: post
+summary: "I present a model of expertise with an emphasis on expertise as a function of long-term memory and human cognition as consisting of mostly cache lookups.
+Deliberate practice is described as a chunk creating activity distinguished by focus, with a discussion of the importance of attention in neural reconfiguration.
+Ends with how it can be put into practice for fun and profit."
+desciption: "How does human expertise and cognition work?
+I review some of the evidence."
 ---

-**Summary**: I present a model of expertise with an emphasis on expertise as a function of long-term memory and human cognition as consisting of mostly cache lookups.
-Deliberate practice is described as a chunk creating activity distinguished by focus, with a discussion of the importance of attention in neural reconfiguration.
-Ends with how it can be put into practice for fun and profit.

 # The Basics